adfinis/adsy-trainings/susecap-workshop/9002_components/modul_components_9002.md

 ## nsync

 * Receives notification from CC when app is being scaled
-* Writes DesiredLRP into BBS
+* Updates DesiredLRP in BBS

 ## BBS